electricshaman/hippy/README.md

 ### Convert the response to a map for easier access by key

-Note: this helper currently doesn't support nested attribute groups such as when returning multiple jobs through the `Get-Jobs` IPP operation.
-If given a list of attribute groups, it will return the group at the head of the list.
+Note: `Hippy.AttributeGroup.to_map/1` currently doesn't support nested attribute groups such as when returning multiple jobs through the `Get-Jobs` IPP operation.
+If given a list of attribute groups, instead of returning a list of maps, it will return the group at the head of the list.
 If you wish to access other groups in the list, you can use `AttributeGroup.to_map/2` to provide an index for the nested group at the target index.
+This behavior may change for `AttributeGroup.to_map/1` in the future, so if you intend to rely on a single map being returned, it would be advisable to use `AttributeGroup.to_map(response.job_attributes, 0)` in order to future-proof your code.

 ```elixir
 response = %Hippy.Response{